aiAdrian/flatland_railway_extension/README.md

 which allows to assigne more than one resource to an agent at time - this leads to a more realistic model and allows to model important aspects of railway safety.
 In consequence the modeling gets much more complex with respect of details/data requirement, but this leads to much more realistic simulation results.
-Another important aspect in the augmentation of reality is that the agents behave dynamically in terms of movement.
-Agents are able to dynamically interact with each others.
+Another important aspect in the augmentation of reality is that the agents behave more dynamically in terms of movement.
+Agents are able to more realistic interact with each others.
 The vehicle movement dynamics of each agent can be enabled by using the [FlatlandDynamics](https://github.com/aiAdrian/flatland_railway_extension/blob/master/flatland_railway_extension/environments/FlatlandDynamics.py) environment.
 By combing all of those extensions the simulation will become very realistic.